Articles

 business-charts

 Test, test, then test again.
-It would be best if you made a solid effort to try all aspects of your website on every possible operating system and browser platform, including mobile apps.
-Validate all your code, click through your order processes before going live, and fix any bugs before publishing to the world.
+It would be best to try all aspects of your website on every possible operating system and browser platform, including mobile apps.
+Validate all your code, click through your order processes before going live, and fix bugs before publishing to the world.
 W3C offers free validators for nearly every type of code or script.
 The last thing you want is an incomplete sale due to a faulty order process.
+When optimizing your site, consider using the best white-label SEO software to ensure all elements meet industry standards.

 Don’t try to game the search engines if the search engines determine that you’re utilizing “Black Hat SEO” tactics such as keyword stuffing.
 For example, do not have a hidden copy that’s the same color as your website’s background.
 You could get penalized in the search engine result pages or even have your website banned altogether.
 Use keywords where they make sense.
 Wrap your images and flash content with textual explanations of what they contain.
 These things also help disabled users to navigate your content.